 Capnia, Inc. (the "Company") was incorporated in the State of Delaware on August 25, 1999, and is located in Redwood City, California.
-The Company develops diagnostics and therapeutics based on its proprietary technology for precision metering of gas flow.
+The Company develops products and therapeutics based on its proprietary technology for precision metering of gas flow.

 The Company's first diagnostic product, CoSense®, aids in diagnosis of excessive hemolysis, a condition in which red blood cells degrade rapidly.
 When present in neonates with jaundice, hemolysis is a dangerous condition which can lead to long-term developmental disability.
-CoSense received initial 510(k) clearance for sale in the U.S. in the fourth quarter of 2012, with a more specific Indication for Use related to hemolysis issued in the first quarter of 2014, and received CE Mark approval for sale in the European Union ("E.U.") in the third quarter of 2013.
-The Company initiated commercialization of CoSense in October 2014 using its own sales efforts.
+CoSense has 510(k) clearance for sale in the U.S. with a specific Indication for Use related to hemolysis issued, and has received CE Mark certification for sale in the European Union ("E.U.").
+CoSense is commercially available in the U.S., with first commercial sales occurring in February 2015.
 In addition, the Company is applying its research and development efforts to additional diagnostic products based on its SensalyzeTM Technology Platform, a portfolio of proprietary methods and devices which enables CoSense and can be applied to detect a variety of analytes in exhaled breath.
+The Company has also obtained CE Mark certification in the E.U. for SerenzTM, a therapeutic product candidate for the treatment of symptoms related to allergic rhinitis ("AR").